RomeroLab/pudms/README.md

 #> check number of unique factors in each position
 #> obtain ``base`` amino-acid states
 #> convert to the sparse one-hot-encoding model matrix
-#> 2065 unique sequences which contain a feature whose nmuts < 10  are removed
+#> 323 unique sequences which contain a feature whose nmuts < 10  are removed
 #> check whether a filtered X is a full rank matrix
+#> filtered X is a full rank matrix
 #>
 #>
 #>  2. fit a model
 #> Fitting 0th lambda
-#> converged at 412th iterations
+#> converged at 476th iterations
 #>
 #>
 #>  3. compute p-values